dxw/playbook/guides/development-workflow.md

 1. make a [pull request](#pull-requests) into `master`
 1. move the Trello card into 'Awaiting review'

-### Review and deploy a hotfix
+#### Review and deploy a hotfix

 1. review the code
-1. check the fix is tested locally if possible
+1. check the fix has been tested locally if possible
 1. merge the pull request
-1. manually merge the pull request back into develop
+1. manually merge the pull request back into `develop`

    ```
    git checkout develop